GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ![Excute](https://i.imgur.com/mkdYQkp.png)

-## Excuting Commands on Victim Device
+## Executing Commands on Victim Device

 Once inside the Sliver-Server session, we have the ability to run commands and gather information about the compromised device.
 Here are some commands that can be executed within the Sliver-Server session to identify the device: